 3.2.5 Publication of Resource and Load Information

 (1) Two days after the applicable Operating Day, ERCOT shall post on the MIS Public Area for the ERCOT System and, if applicable, for each Disclosure Area, the information derived from the first complete execution of SCED in each 15-minute Settlement Interval.
 The Disclosure Area is the 2003 ERCOT Congestion Management Zones.
 Posting requirements will be applicable to Generation Resources and Controllable Load Resources physically located in the defined Disclosure Area.
+This information may not be posted if the posting of the information would reveal any individual Market Participant’s Protected Information.
 The information posted by ERCOT shall include:

 (a) An aggregate energy supply curve based on non-IRR Generation Resources with Energy Offer Curves that are available to SCED.
 The energy supply curves will be calculated beginning at the sum of the Low Sustained Limits (LSLs) and ending at the sum of the HSLs for non-IRR Generation Resources with Energy Offer Curves, with the dispatch for each Generation Resource constrained between the Generation Resource’s LSL and HSL.
 The result will represent the ERCOT System energy supply curve economic dispatch of the non-IRR Generation Resources with Energy Offer Curves at various pricing points, not taking into consideration any physical limitations of the ERCOT System;